terrorizer1980/litmus/Running-acceptance-tests.md

 * Provision more than one system, for example, `pdk bundle exec rake 'litmus:provision[docker, centos:6]'`.
 Note that you will need to re-run the `install_agent` and `install_module` command if you want to run tests.
 * Look at the inventory file and take note of the ssh connection information
 * ssh into the CentOS box when you know the password, for example, `ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no root@localhost -p 2222`, or use Bolt as shown in the example.
-* ssh into the CentOS box without a password, run `docker ps`, take note of the Container ID and then run `docker exec -it bf5c9c035360 '/bin/bash'` in this example bf5c9c035360 is the Container ID.
+* ssh into the CentOS box without a password, run `docker ps`, take note of the Container Name and then run `docker exec -it litmusimage_centos_7-2222 '/bin/bash'` in this example litmusimage_centos_7-2222 is the Container Name.

 > Note: We have moved all our PR testing to public pipelines to make contributing to Puppet supported modules a better experience.
 Check out our [PR testing matrix](https://github.com/puppetlabs/puppetlabs-apache/pull/2141) Github Actions.
 All of our testing is now ran in the one place.